Immune globulin (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows about any medicine you use that affects your kidneys.
-Tell your doctor if you are also using heparin.
+- Some foods and medicines can affect how immune globulin works.
+Tell your doctor about any medicine you use that affects your kidneys, or if you are also using heparin.

 - Talk to your doctor before you get any vaccine while you are receiving immune globulin.
 Some vaccines may not work as well while you are using this medicine.